-During the third quarter of 2016, the Texas Department of Criminal Justice, or TDCJ, solicited proposals for the rebid of four facilities we currently manage for the state of Texas.
-The current managed-only contracts for these four facilities are scheduled to expire in August 2017.
+During the third quarter of 2016, the Texas Department of Criminal Justice, or TDCJ, solicited proposals for the rebid of four facilities we managed for the state of Texas.
+The managed-only contracts for these four facilities are scheduled to expire in August 2017.
 The four facilities have a total capacity of 5,129 beds and generated \$2.3 million in facility net operating income during 2016.
-The four facilities generated \$0.1 million and \$0.4 million in facility net operating income during the three months ended March 31, 2017 and 2016, respectively.
+The four facilities generated \$0.3 million and \$1.2 million in facility net operating income during the six months ended June 30, 2017 and 2016, respectively.

-On March 31, 2017, the TDCJ notified us that, in light of the current economic climate as well as the fiscal constraints and budget outlook for the TDCJ for the next biennium, the TDCJ will not be awarding the contract for the Bartlett State Jail, one of the facilities included in the aforementioned rebid.
-This facility incurred net operating losses of \$0.5 million and \$0.8 million during the first quarter of 2017 and the year ended December 31, 2016, respectively.
-During the first quarter of 2017, we also wrote-off \$0.3 million of goodwill associated with this managed-only facility.
+On March 31, 2017, the TDCJ notified us that, in light of the current economic climate as well as the fiscal constraints and budget outlook for the TDCJ for the next biennium, the TDCJ would not be awarding the contract for the Bartlett State Jail, one of the facilities included in the rebid process mentioned in the preceding paragraph.
+During the first quarter of 2017, we wrote-off \$0.3 million of goodwill associated with this managed-only facility.
 In collaboration with the TDCJ, the decision was made to close the Bartlett facility on June 24, 2017.
-We will work with the TDCJ to help ensure a successful transfer of operations, and continue to await a decision regarding the remaining three managed-only facilities.
-There is no goodwill associated with the remaining three facilities.
+During the third quarter of 2017, the TDCJ notified us that it selected other operators for the management of the three remaining managed-only facilities subject to the rebid.
+Accordingly, we expect to transfer operations of these facilities to the other operators during the third quarter of 2017.
+We expect to write-off approximately \$1.0 million of assets associated with these facilities during the third quarter of 2017.